abixxvii/abixxvii.github.io/_talks/STEP.md

 Visit/follow the [Vault](https://abhinavkumarak56.wixsite.com/project-step-1) to explore the work completed in the past.

-*Please note that our current website is a work in progress.
+*Please note that current website is a work in progress.
 Stay tuned for updates on the project's progress!*